EliahKagan/algal/README.md

 `pipenv shell` commands.
 In VS Code, you select this for a notebook near the upper right of the window.

+### Where it looks for API keys

+As written, the HuggingFace token and OpenAI API key are expected to be found in files called `.openai_key` and `.hf_token`, respectively.
+Make sure not to commit those files!
+They are included in `.gitignore`.

+You can make those files, or change the code accordingly to look elsewhere.
+If you supply your OpenAI API key as `OPENAI_API_KEY` environment variable, then the OpenAI Python library will find and use it automatically, and no key-related logic is needed in the code.
+You should probably not put your keys in the code itself, even if you’re not currently planning to commit the change, since this runs a high risk of accidentally committing them later.

 ## Models used

 ### Completion (text generation)